wellness-at-work/out-standing-meetings/README.md

 ![Out-standing Architecture](readme/images/arch.png "Architecture")

 ## Design Rationale ##
-On-demand elastic data processing with Azure Function, coupled with web socket communication with SignalR provides the solution scalability it needs to support high volume of data.
+On-demand data processing with Azure Function, coupled with web socket communication with SignalR provides the solution scalability it needs to support high volume of data.

 ## Current Feature ##
-The solution supports displaying the rank of most out-standing meeting attendants Microsoft Teams.
-Individual meeting participants will record the time they stood up/sit down during Microsoft Teams meetings.
+The solution supports displaying the ranking of most *__outstanding__* meeting attendants Microsoft Teams.
+Individual meeting participants will record the time they stood up/sat down during a Microsoft Teams meetings.

 ## Future Development ##
-Contact sensors to standing tables and wearable pedometer sensor will be integrated for the future state of the solution to gather more accurate health data such as walking to meeting rooms and the time spent standing during meetings.
+Contact sensors attached to standing tables and wearable pedometer sensor will be integrated for the future state of the solution to gather more accurate health metrics such as time spent standing during virtual meetings and time it takes to walk to a physical meeting room.

 ## Accessibility ##
 Future integration of sensors will make the solution more accessible by providing alternate ways to stay active during meetings for individuals with limited mobility.

 ## Project Structure ##
-- Folder `.github` yaml templates and scripts to deploy resources to Azure
+- Folder `.github` yaml templates and scripts to deploy App Service and Azure Function.
 - Folder `app-service` Azure App Service
 - Folder `bot` Microsoft Teams integrated Bot
 - Folder `function` Azure Function